What do we do at ConTessa?

 Eligibility Requirements for Leaders

 We often use the terms ‘marginalized’ and ‘minority’ to describe who is appropriate to lead a ConTessa event.
 These are catch-all terms meant to describe who we’re looking for without building a giant list of identities.
-By and large, these terms presently apply to women, people of color, queer people, and disabled people.
+By and large, these terms presently apply to non-binary or GNC people, women, people of color, LGBTQIA+ people, and disabled people.
+We never require you to ‘prove’ your eligibility, and it is against ConTessa rules to question a leader’s eligibility.

 Unless otherwise specified, all events marked as ‘ConTessa’ are open to leadership by anyone considered marginalized.
 Events marked ‘ConTessa Women’, ‘ConTessans of Color’, and ‘QueerTessa’, however, are limited in leadership to those who fit within those groups.
 It is, of course, possible to fit in every one of these groups!